Frequently Asked Questions

-- Select the desired report from the File menu
+- Select the desired report from the File menu.

-- Click on the Printer Setup button and choose the PDF writer
+- Click on the Printer Setup button and choose the PDF writer from your printer list.

-- Click the Calibrate button since you have changed printers
+- Click the Calibrate button since you have changed printers.

-- When you click the Print button your report will be created as a PDF document - you will be prompted as to the name and location to save the PDF report
+- When you click the Print button your report will be created as a PDF document - you will be prompted as to the name and location to save the PDF report.

 - NOTE: Remember to change your printer back when you want regular paper printing again.
-You will also need to click the Calibrate button whenever you change printers
+You will also need to click the Calibrate button whenever you change printers.

 Q. How do I find a plant inventory list that I already created?